dog-gateway/dog-gateway.github.io/useit.md

 * Ethernet connection (to access the gateway, and to connect to the automation networks)

 ### Download ###
 Download the latest release from [GitHub](https://github.com/dog-gateway/dog-release/releases).
-If your are planning to run the Dog Gateway on [RaspberryPi](http://www.raspberrypi.org/) you might also want to check the available pre-compiled [images](/raspberrypi.html).
+If you are planning to run the Dog Gateway on [RaspberryPi](http://www.raspberrypi.org/) you might want to check the available pre-compiled [images](/raspberrypi.html).
 Check which technology drivers are available and choose the ones you prefer; download the latest releases on the corresponding drivers repositories:

  * [BTicino MyHome](https://github.com/dog-gateway/bticino-drivers/releases)